JordanRSimons/analyzing-hurricane-data/notebooks/.ipynb_checkpoints/02_data_processing-checkpoint.md

 fwrite(summaryLocationTotals,"output/summaryLocationTotals.csv")
 ```

-Then we do another join with a dataset that summarizes the runtimes of various stations.
+Then I do another join with a dataset that summarizes the runtimes of various stations.

 ```r
 # add total storms encountered and station start/stop dates to the summary
 summaryLocationTotalsCount <- full_join(summaryLocationTotals, stationRunTime, by="station")
 ```

-For plotting purposes, we will want a categorical variable for rainfall totals.
+For plotting purposes, we will need a categorical variable for rainfall totals.

 ```r
 summaryLocationTotalsCount <- summaryLocationTotalsCount %>% mutate(